danne931/falcon-punch/README.md

 # falcon-punch

-Flatten your objects & arrays by a delimiter
+Flatten your objects and arrays by a delimiter

 ![](http://i.giphy.com/y4dfjHr6NsjsY.gif)